The application for the 2024-25 National Signature Project Award will open in March 2024! Check back soon for updates.

-In addition to the maximum award of $2,500, Rural Schools Collaborative and National Rural Education Association will compensate the awardee's travel and registration fees for attendance to The 2023 National Forum to Advance Rural Education - happening in Chattanooga, Tennessee on November 15-17, 2023.
+In addition to the maximum award of $2,500, Rural Schools Collaborative and National Rural Education Association will compensate the awardees' travel and registration fees for attendance to the annual National Forum to Advance Rural Education.

 Teachers currently working in a rural school district will be considered for this grant opportunity.
 Rural schools are defined as non-urban, non-metro, or fall under one of six categories of the National Center for Educational Statistics classification (you can confirm that your school is eligible by checking your Locale Number to match 31, 32, 33, 41, 42, or 43).